huttered40/critter/README.md

 4. due to scaplot assumptions, users can only specify node counts that range in a multiplicative manner
 5. don't have any `'+'` characters in the file path to `critter`, nor in any of the arguments. `critter` uses this character to parse file strings
 6. make sure your binaries are not named `test_allreduce` or similar for other benchmarks
+7. make sure any communication requiring a tag doesn't use a tag of the same value as critter' internal tag critter::internal::tag.
+If there is a conflict, simply modify critter's internal tag and rebuild instead of modifying your source code.

+## Design decisions
+Critter will never assume a communication protocol more limiting than what is specified in the MPI Standard to propogate critical paths.
+As such, it will never break the semantics of your parallel program and limit forward progress in tracking critical paths.
+If and only if the MPI implementation performs a communication protocol more limiting than is necessary (i.e. requiring synchronous handshake between processes calling MPI_Send and MPI_Receive), it may report an erroneous critical path measure.
+1. Critter assumes any blocking collective routine performs a synchronization at the start, and thereby does not force a limiting communication protocol in order to propogate the critical paths before the collective routine takes place.
+It allows processes to jump back into the user code without further synchronization once the collective routine completes.
+2. Critter assumes that in any asynchronous p2p communication, the sender does not wait on the receiver, and thus need not accumulate the receiver's critical path information.
+3. In any p2p communication, Critter forces the sender to send another message containing its critical path information.
+This message will use the same communication protocol.
+For example, if critter intercepts MPI_Isend, the sender will use another MPI_Isend to propogate its critical path information to the receiver, thus keeping the communication protocol at nonblocking.

 ## Current support
 |     MPI routine         |   tracked   |   tested   |    benchmarks   |